Big Brother 1 (American season): Public reaction

 Big Brother 1 has typically been cited as "boring" by critics and fans of the series.
 John Carman of The San Francisco Chronicle stated "Wondering 'Will Karen run out of Kleenex?' is about the most interesting thing about Big Brother."
-Comedian Kathy Griffin (who has since become a fan of the series, making guest appearances in Big Brother 16 and Big Brother 17) mocked the series, stating "Do you guys [watch] those 'tards on Big Brother?"
+Comedian Kathy Griffin (who has since become a fan of the series, making guest appearances in Big Brother 16 and Big Brother Takeover (season 17)) mocked the series, stating "Do you guys [watch] those 'tards on Big Brother?"
 Joyce Millman of Salon.com felt that ratings for the series dropped due to the "boring" cast.
 The New York Times later reported that CBS was disappointed with the series.
 Les Moonves, CBS chief, stated that the "casting sucked" for the series, leading to its disappointing run.
 He later stated "there were more provocative storylines that could have been followed that were dropped."
 John de Mol, the creator of the series and owner of Endemol, blamed not only the casting but the changes made to the show and format to suit American audiences.
 Executive producer Paul Romer felt that the group of HouseGuests were "too aware of the cameras" and were concerned with "how they'd look on TV."
 Former co-host Ian O'Malley claimed he predicted the series would be panned, stating "I knew the critics were probably going to go bananas because of the voyeuristic aspect."

 Upon its announcement, the series has come under fire for both controversy and criticism.
 After the premiere of the first season, Chicago attorney Marvin Rosenblum filed a lawsuit against CBS, then corporate parent Viacom, and the production company Orwell Productions for alleged copyright infringement.
 Rosenblum, a producer of the film 1984, owns the film and TV rights to the novel Nineteen Eighty-Four and claimed the show "illegally borrows from it."
 Rosenblum accused the network of illegally using the Big Brother moniker from the novel Nineteen Eighty-Four and "deceiving the public into thinking the author's classic novel was the origin of the show."
 CBS, Viacom, and Orwell Productions filed a motion to dismiss the $20 million lawsuit.
 The dismissal was denied on January 4, 2001.
 In 2001 Rosenblum, CBS and Viacom settled the lawsuit under undisclosed terms.
 The decision to select Chen as the host of the series caused much debate, mainly due to her role on the talk show The Early Show.
 Andy Rooney of 60 Minutes said Chen's participation in the series was "a further deterioration of news standards", and further controversy arose when it was revealed some of Chen's lines had been scripted.